Second mobile licence to be offered under new regulator

 - Convergence (voice/data, fixed/wireless/mobile).

 Despite the lack of competition, mobile market penetration in Swaziland has been well above the African average, but subscriber growth has slowed in recent years.
 The average revenue per user (APRU) is one of the highest in Africa.
 Real competition is now required to take the market to the next level.
-The government is considering to issue another mobile licence to an international operator.

 The Internet sector has been open to competition with four licensed Internet service providers (ISPs), but prices have remained high and market penetration relatively low.
 ADSL was introduced in 2008 and 3G mobile broadband services in 2011, but development of the sector has been hampered by the limited fixed-line infrastructure and a lack of competition in the access and backbone network.
+LTE fourth generation (4G) mobile services are expected to be introduced in 2014.

 - Mobile market growth slows under monopoly;